rottgoth/iquake_analyzer/README.md

 With more time these are a few of the things I would've liked to implement:

-- We are not discarding records for places with that don't list a city at the end after a comma.
+- We are not inserting records for places that don't list a city at the end after a comma.
 We can improve on that.
-- The list of top US cities doesn't validate the records are ONLY from US cities, somewhere in the list are listed cities in other countries.
+- The list of top US cities doesn't validate that the records are ONLY from US cities.
+I found that somewhere in the list are cities from other countries.
 - The USGS list of earthquakes gets updates every 15 minutes.
 We can create a background job using ActiveJob to fetch and insert new records.
 - Once we have data from different months, the service should only query the data for the current month, instead of the whole dataset.
 - We can add caching to the UI.
-- The current implementation shows the entire list, we could pagination.
+- The current implementation shows the entire list, we could add pagination.
-- We can create the our own json API.
+- We can create our own json API.
 - We can implement a Single Page Application using React.
-- With a react app, we can make the UI more dynamic, like adding filters, change sorting column and order.
+- With a React app, we can make the UI more dynamic, like adding filters and sorting controls for different columns.
-- We could implement websockets using ActionCable to update the client application if a new record has been created.
+- We could implement websockets using ActionCable to broadcast to the client application if a new record has been created.

 ## Development branches

 #### Branch: quake_http_client

-I started this branch to allow the simplest straight forward path to get the problem solved.
-By getting the data and process it so that the desired output can be formatted and created via a rake task.
+I started this branch to allow the simplest, most straightforward path to get the problem solved.
+Its purpose is to get the data and process it so that the desired output can be formatted and printed via a rake task.

 #### Branch: using_db

-That process takes a considerate amount of time since it has to load a huge dataset in memory everytime and perform the same processing of data and calculations.
-In order to make this process simpler and faster.
-In this branch, I've added the db with an earthquakes table and the attributes that I considered more useful.
+That process takes a considerate amount of time, since it has to load a huge dataset in memory everytime and perform the same processing of data and calculations.
+In order to make this process simpler and faster, in this branch I've added the database with an earthquakes table with the attributes that I considered most useful.

 The main way to generate the output in this branch is via a rake task as well.